przecze/regolith/README.md

 Note, that these commands will take long time and won't install anything on your local machine.
 They will only allow you to run one example from _simulations_ directory without gui.
 They will not provide an easy way to modify and rebuild code or modify the configuration.
 Execute the commands used inside Dockerfile on your local machine to have fully prepared environment.

+In case of any problems with the installation, feel free to open an issue in Github

 ## Requirements
 Bullet Physics installed from source (preferably in /usr/local)